JPhilipp/AIConnectors/README.md

 **Stable Diffusion** is a machine learning AI that turns text (or images) into images.
 For instance, "knight in shiny armor, fantasy art" becomes a glorious 1024x768 painting in seconds.

-You'll find a class to connect Unity to a local API, which you can install by following these instructions: https://sphuff.dev/automatic-now-has-an-api
+You'll find a class to connect Unity to a local API, which you can install by following [these instructions](https://sphuff.dev/automatic-now-has-an-api).

 Alternatively, you can also connect to the paid [Replicate.com](https://replicate.com) with your account there.